IDTitanium/blog-square/README.md

     - `php artisan migrate` to run all migrations and create the required database tables.
     - `php artisan db:seed` this will only seed the Admin user in your database.

+## Scheduler Setup
+- The project contains a scheduled job (cron) that runs every fifteen minutes for polling blog post from external API.
+    - Run the command `php artisan schedule:work` to run the cron continously.

 ## Testing
 To run the tests, you can run `php artisan test` this will run all the available test on the project.

-The `PostTest` and `DashboardTest` contain most of the feature test for this  project.
+The `PostTest` and `DashboardTest` contain most of the feature tests for this  project, the others are authentication tests.

 ## Issues Reporting